uds-se/FormatFuzzer/README.md

 ## Authors

-FormatFuzzer was designed and written by Rafael Dutra <rafael.dutra@cispa.saarland>.
+FormatFuzzer was designed and written by Rafael Dutra &lt;rafael.dutra@cispa.saarland&gt;.

-The concept of a fuzzer compiler was introduced by Rahul Gopinath <rahul.gopinath@cispa.saarland> and Andreas Zeller <zeller@cispa.saarland>.
+The concept of a fuzzer compiler was introduced by Rahul Gopinath &lt;rahul.gopinath@cispa.saarland&gt; and Andreas Zeller &lt;zeller@cispa.saarland&gt;.